Skip To Main Content

 • Some small businesses may not accept online payments at all, and writing a check ensures you have an official record of the transaction, rather than paying in cash.

-Get instant access to your paycheck using direct deposit.
+Get instant access to your paycheck by using direct deposit.

-• Many employers prefer to pay their employees using direct deposit, which ensures you get paid the day the funds are made available, with no need for a paper check or a visit to the bank.
+• Many employers offer to pay their employees by using direct deposit, which ensures you get paid the day the funds are made available, with no need for a paper check or a visit to the bank.

-• Checking accounts can provide both a digital and paper trail for all transactions, allowing you to track expenses, withdrawals and deposits to the penny.
+• Keeping track of where your money is going can be tricky at times.
+Checking accounts can provide both a digital and paper trail for all transactions, allowing you to track expenses, withdrawals and deposits to the penny.

 • You can set up automated bill pay to ensure that important bills get paid on time, every time, or set up email and text alerts so you know when your balance gets below a certain threshold.